lloyd/lloyd.io/posts/2011-06-27-how-browserid-works.md

     provide a functional system today, BrowserID is designed to be adopted by browser vendors, which will afford improvements in user experience and security.
-  * **Federated** - Both sites wishing to use BrowserID for authentication and sites wishing to provide authentication services have a high degree of autonomy in making decisions about whom to trust and how much.
-  * **Distributed** - A user authenticating to a website using an identity provider can occur in relative isolation without network transactions to third parties (so it's efficient) nor information leakage (and private).
+  * **Decentralized** - A user authenticating to a website using an identity provider can occur in relative isolation without network transactions to third parties (so it's efficient) nor information leakage (and private).
+Additionally, any email address may be used, and any email provider may provide first class BrowserID support for their users.

 To provide these features, BrowserID uses [public-key cryptography] which is applied both by a user's browser to create signed assertions